axopy/axopy/docs/user_guide/experiment.rst

 input device and producing visual [#f1]_ feedback to the subject.
-For most of our examples, we'll make use of the built-in :class:`~axopy.task.Oscilloscope` task and a built-in device that works without requiring special hardware, like the :class:`~axopy.stream.NoiseGenerator`.
+For most of our examples, we'll make use of the built-in :class:`~axopy.task.Oscilloscope` task and a built-in device that works without requiring special hardware, like the :class:`~axopy.daq.NoiseGenerator`.
 So here's how we use those two items to put together a simple but functioning experiment:

 .. code-block:: python

-    import axopy as ap
+    import axopy

     daq = axopy.daq.NoiseGenerator()
     exp = axopy.experiment.Experiment(daq=daq)
     exp.run(axopy.task.Oscilloscope())

-We create the :class:`Experiment` object with a :class:`~axopy.stream.NoiseGenerator` as the input device (or DAQ, short for data acquisition), then run the experiment with :class:`~axopy.task.Oscilloscope` as the sole task to run.
+We create the :class:`Experiment` object with a :class:`~axopy.daq.NoiseGenerator` as the input device (or DAQ, short for data acquisition), then run the experiment with :class:`~axopy.task.Oscilloscope` as the sole task to run.